celest-time/celest/Readme.md

 Besides the ISO 8061 calendar, the Minguo and Thai Buddhist calendars are supported.
 Localication of Month, weekday etc., localized parsing/formatting patterns and names of time zones are supported and provided via the intl extension.

+## Interoperability with native \DateTime
+As PHP's native `\DateTime` mixes Instants with local Date/Time there's two different conversions:
+- Instant.fromDateTime creates an Instant from a `\DateTime` object
+- Instant.toDateTime converts an Instant to a `\DateTime` object in the UTC timezone
+- ZonedDateTime.fromDateTime creates a ZonedDateTime object from a `\DateTime` object
+- ZonedDateTime.toDateTime converts ZonedDateTime object to a `\DateTime` object
+- TODO TimeZones

 ## Known limitations
 - No interopablity with `\DateTime` yet
 - No builtin ranges